 4. Egg Fried Rice (Dan Chaofan)

-One of the most recommended Chinese dishes for breakfast that might be familiar with any Asian kid is this egg fried rice.
+One of the most recommended Chinese dishes for breakfast that might be familiar to any Asian kid is this egg fried rice.
 If it is not the most delicious dish for you, it will still be easiest to find or prepare yourself.

 Egg fried rice and the secret behind its deliciousness will be shown here!

+It is believed to have originated in Northern China as a variation of mantou.
 Sweets (sugar/ butter), meat (pork, chicken), seafood (shrimp/scallop), or mushrooms can all be used as fillings.
 Because of that, you will have many options to choose from.

 With a big mouthful, all the tastes will blast in your tongue.
 It is only to be calmed by the gently sweet bread-like bun with just-enough-soft texture.
 Nothing’s better than curling up with a warm steamed bun and a cup of tea on a rainy day.